 The good news, no special hot-end is required when using HIPS filaments, however, the required temperature range is as below:

 Cooling Equipment Requirements

-Although HIPS might have less chance of warping compared ABS, it still is susceptible to warping.
-Therefore any further cooling will assist in further warping.
+Although HIPS might have less chance of warping compared to ABS, it’s still susceptible to warping.
+Therefore further cooling will assist in warping.

 Cooling Fan: Not Required

 Build Surface Type